raml-org/raml-spec/versions/raml-10/raml-10.md

 #### Additional Properties

-By default any instance of an object can have additional properties beyond those specified in its data type `properties` facet.
-Let's assume the following is an instance of the data type `Person` that is described in the previous section.
+By default, any instance of an object can have additional properties beyond those specified in its data type `properties` facet.
+Assume the following code is an instance of the data type `Person` that is described in the previous section.

 ```yaml
 Person: